 This sounds flippant, but I mean it.

-If religion didn't exist, it would simply be invented the next day, as suggested by the following example:
+If religion was banned or didn't exist, it would simply be invented the next day, as suggested by the following example.

 A recent television program in the UK, The Island, followed a group of men who were dropped off on an island to see if they could survive off the land for 6 weeks.